pourmalek/covir2/README.md

 3. Locate the DOWNLODED "covir2-main" directory on your local machine

 4. Locate file "do Iran master.do" in your local directory /covir2-main/Data/master/ and run this do file
+5. Go to your local directory /covir2-main/Data/merge/ and view the produced graphs stored in PDF files (starting with graph 11 COVID-19 daily deaths, Iran, reference scenarios, with DELPHI.PDF)

-5. If Stata returns error codes, check the [troubleshooting](https://github.com/pourmalek/covir2/blob/main/Troubleshooting.md)
+6. If Stata returns error codes, check the [troubleshooting](https://github.com/pourmalek/covir2/blob/main/Troubleshooting.md)